thelfer/mfem-mgis/docs/paper/joss/paper.md

 # Statement of need

-The MFEM-MGIS-MFRONT mini-application (abbreviated version MMM), aims at efficiently use supercomputers in the field of implicit nonlinear thermomechanics.
+The MFEM-MGIS-MFRONT application (abbreviated version MMM), aims at efficiently use supercomputers in the field of implicit nonlinear thermomechanics.
 This open-source library is based on several components as prerequisites.
 The first component, MFEM [1,6], is a finite element library